-- 5.10.1 An Aegrotat award may be recommended when an Award Board has incomplete evidence of the student's performance to be able to recommend the award (or interim award), but is satisfied that, but for illness or other valid causes, the student would have reached the standard required.
+- 5.10.1 An Aegrotat award may be recommended when an Award Board has incomplete evidence of the student's performance to be able to recommend the award (or interim award) but is satisfied that, but for illness or other valid causes, the student would have reached the standard required.
 In these circumstances, the student (or a person duly authorised by the student to act on their behalf) must have signified, in writing, that s/he is willing to accept the award and that any possibility of reassessment has been waived.
+In the case of posthumous awards, the Award Board will normally recommend the target award for which the student was enrolled.
 Aegrotat awards do not carry any classification or distinction. - 5.10.2 Recommendations for Aegrotat awards must be approved by the Academic Registrar prior to confirmation.